splunk/public-o11y-docs/synthetics/test-config/auth.rst

 #.
 Add a step of type :guilabel:`Save return value from JavaScript`, and in the code field, paste the following JavaScript.
 This script retrieves data from a specified URL using ``XMLHttpRequest`` and extracts the OTP from that data.
 You configure your test to save this OTP in a custom variable named ``otp``.

-   .. :note:: In the script, set the variable url to the URL of your own email inbox API endpoint.
+   .. note:: In the script, set the variable url to the URL of your own email inbox API endpoint.

-   .. :note::  If you are utilizing the Nylas service, you can locate unread emails by searching for specific text in the subject line or other parameters.
+   .. note::  If you are utilizing the Nylas service, you can locate unread emails by searching for specific text in the subject line or other parameters.
 For more information, please refer to the :new-page:`Nylas API documentation for messages <https://developer.nylas.com/docs/api/v3/ecc/?redirect=api#get-/v3/grants/-grant_id-/messages>`.

    .. code-block:: javascript